Sony A6000 versus Nikon D3300

 Both the A6000 and the D3300 have been discontinued, but can regularly be found used on ebay.
 The D3300 was replaced by the Nikon D3400, while the A6000 was followed by the Sony A6300.

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Sony A6000 and the Sony A6000?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.